manns79/dreamt-wearable-sleep-staging/README.md

 - The best-performing model combines a multiscale residual CNN-MLP fusion encoder (`MSResCNN-MLP`) with a temporal convolutional network (`TCN`) sequence head.
 The 61-epoch input window provides approximately 30.5 minutes of temporal context, and transition regularization discourages physiologically rare sleep-stage transitions.

-- Deep learning models generally improved over traditional baselines, especially when temporal context was added.
+- The strongest deep learning models improved over traditional baselines, especially when temporal context was added.
 One notable exception was REM classification, where elastic-net logistic regression achieved the highest REM F1.

 - Adding temporal context improved test macro F1, although the gains were modest in some comparisons.
 This suggests that neighboring sleep epochs provide useful information, but model architecture and class imbalance remain important constraints.